coliff/popover-css-inspector/README.md

 Displays CSS attributes of elements in a Bootstrap popover.
 Ideal for design systems and style guides.

-- Easy to use - just add `data-bs-custom-class="popover-css-inspector"` to the element (requires Bootstrap 5 JS)
+- Easy to use - just add `data-bs-custom-class="popover-css-inspector"` to the element (requires [Bootstrap 5 JavaScript](https://getbootstrap.com/docs/5.3/getting-started/introduction/#quick-start))
 - Customizable with your own CSS and Bootstrap's [Popover options](https://getbootstrap.com/docs/5.3/components/popovers/#options)
 - Supports Bootstrap 5 dark mode
 - Option to hide CSS elements - e.g. just add `data-css-inspector="hide-fs"` to prevent font-size properties from displaying
-- Some CSS properties are hidden by default - e.g. just add `data-css-inspector="show-b` to show border properties
+- Some CSS properties are hidden by default but can be enabled - e.g. just add `data-css-inspector="show-bo"` to show border properties
 - Only 2 KB minified and gzipped!

 ![Popover CSS Inspector](.github/social-preview.png)